Frangipani - (Italian) 'to break bread'

 Whisk the dry ingredients together in a large bowl.
 Add cubed butter and rub it into the flour with your fingers until just combined.
-Add the yolks and a little water if the dough feels too dry, or some extra flour if it is too wet.
+Add the yolks and a little water if the dough feels too dry, or some extra flour if too wet.
 Turn everything onto a lightly floured bench and being careful not to overwork the dough (I use a method called fraisage that is worth looking up), bring it together until uniform.
 Gently pat the dough into a flat, round disc, wrap it in plastic, and allow it chill in the fridge for at least an hour or overnight.

 Heat oven to 180C/170C fan and lightly flour a 28 cm tart tin with a removable base.

 If the pastry has been in the fridge overnight, remove it about an hour before rolling.
 Gently roll pastry to a 30 - 32 cm circle on a well-floured surface and line the prepared tin, carefully trimming the excess and reserving any scraps.
 Time permitting, the pastry shell will benefit from another rest in the fridge (say half an hour or so).
 Line with aluminium foil, fill with pastry weights, and blind bake until the pastry is lightly golden (about 15 - 20 minutes).
 Remove the foil and pastry weights, brush the base with a lightly beaten egg, and bake for a further five minutes.

 Allow the shell to cool a little while you make the filling.
 Beat butter and sugar together until very light and creamy (about 5 minutes).
 Add the remaining two eggs and the yolk, one at a time, along with the almond essence.
 Fold through almond meal, flour and a pinch of sea salt.

 Using a palette knife, spread the frangipane over the tart shell allowing room for the apricots, and for the filling to rise as it cooks.
-Top with the apricots cut-side up and scatter with flaked almonds.
+Top with the apricots cut-side up and scatter with flaked almonds (if using).